scaleoutsean/eseries-perf-analyzer/kubernetes/samples/README.md

 EPA v3.4.0 uses InvluxDB v1.

-Port 8086/tcp is used for client connections and should be open to all *external* collector and dbmanager clients as well as Grafana (if Grafana runs externally).
+Port 8086/tcp is used for client connections and should be open to all *external* collector clients as well as Grafana (if Grafana runs externally).

-Collector and dbmanager do not use authentication, so either create firewall rules to allow only external collector by IP address, or run collector and dbmanager in the same namespace as InfluxDB to eliminate the need for external access to InfluxDB.
+Collector does not use DB authentication, so either create firewall rules to allow only external collector by IP address, or run collector in the same namespace as InfluxDB to eliminate the need for external access to InfluxDB.

 ### InfluxDB storage